tablelandnetwork/wasm-sqlparser/README.md

 This is a WASM-based Javascript library that wraps Tableland's Go-based [custom SQL parser](https://github.com/tablelandnetwork/sqlparser).
 The parser is tuned to parse SQL statements as defined by the [Tableland SQL Specification](https://docs.tableland.xyz/sql-specification).

 The API for this library is minimal.
-The main export exposes an initialization function (see [usage]) which adds a `sqlparser` object to the global namespace (due to Go WASM build quirks), which includes a single `parse` function. `parse` takes a single string object, and returns a Promise that resolves to an array of normalized SQL statements, or rejects with a parsing error.
+The main export exposes an initialization function (see [usage]) which adds a `sqlparser` object to the global namespace (due to Go WASM build quirks), which includes a `normalize` function and a `structureHash` function.

 # Install